Submission guide

 Resource types and sub-types

-This section is a very concise introduction to content modeling in Pocket Archive, which is treated in detail in the Content modeling introduction.
+This section is a very concise introduction to content modeling in Pocket Archive, which is treated in detail in the Content modeling guidelines.
 It is strongly recommended to read that guide before archiving resources in earnest.

 These three key content types are seldom used as-is.
 They usually have sub-types, which are defined in the content model.
 See the content modeling guide for more information about sub-types.

 Types provided by Pocket Archive may have similar names but different uses.
-For example, the still_image type, a sub-type of work, designates a visual object, e.g. a photograph. still_image_file may be the capture (e.g. scan) of that object, but also the capture of a text work if it is the scan of a book page.
+For example, the still_image type, a sub-type of artifact, designates a visual object, e.g. a photograph. still_image_file may be the capture (e.g. scan) of that object, but also the capture of a text work if it is the scan of a book page.

 Submission ID and submission name